top of page

 Breakfasts were accompanied by singsongs, pop songs and the clatter of cutlery, ending with daily announcements and birthday bumps to the dinging of a small bell.
 Then, a song about a cow, strains of which, as well as a dining hall full of girls hollering moo, could be heard by the early morning riding sessions or the first trail rides that crossed the fields towards the river.

 Songs were a big part of camp life.
 Ones about a moose, a Princess called Pat and ‘Baby Shark’ well before it reached the charts; the tunes and words ingrained within the trees, the soil, the fire circles, even in the flames that warmed the hearts of everyone seated closely together.
 Unit songs were a battle cry at sing downs.
-During the evening twilight, hands that had earlier tried to cup the beautiful glow of a firefly were clasped, arms crossed as the whole camp circled, singing the beautiful lyrics of ‘Friendship True’.
+During the evening twilight, hands that had earlier tried to cup the yellow glow of a firefly were clasped, arms crossed as the whole camp circled, singing the beautiful lyrics of ‘Friendship True’.

 Barn time was split into ring lessons, trails, swimming horses in the river and barn management lessons.
 Ring lessons ranged from jumping to beginners bumping their way towards ‘posting’ trot.
 Often, by the end of a fortnight’s session, the same little girls trotted in a big figure of eight, with every semblance of control and balance.
 Their sense of achievement mirrored mine, shimmering brighter than the lunchtime sun.
 A game changer were the little reins covered in different coloured pimpled rubber – ‘shorten your reins’ became the clearer ‘shorten your reins to the red’.
 ‘Heels down’, ‘sit up tall’, ‘thumbs on top’ chorused from my mouth, sometimes on repeat, always cajoling and encouraging, other times disguising my exasperation.
 Yet, I loved it when they got it, their smiles huge, pride mingling with the scent of sweat, suncream and citronella fly spray.